Displaced Communities

 German World Alliance

-The Forgotten Genocide (for sale on DVD), a groundbreaking academic conference in February of 2010 attended by hundreds of scholars, diplomats, and survivors, including the Institute for Research of Expelled Germans
+The Forgotten Genocide (for sale on DVD), a groundbreaking academic conference in February of 2010 attended by hundreds of scholars and survivors, including the Institute for Research of Expelled Germans

 Journal of Genocide Research, a magazine from the International Network of Genocide Scholars (click here).